 Evaluating Sources: What is it?

 A genealogical source is a physical item or artifact that tells us something about the past.
 This can come in many forms, including photographs, documents, interviews and oral histories.
 You may have learned terms like “primary source” or “secondary source” to describe sources.
 However, we’re not using those terms here because it’s possible for a single genealogical or historical source to report both primary (first-hand) and secondary (second-hand) information.
+Use our free source documentation guide to keep track as you research.

 We’ll talk more about the information reported within a source below.
 For now, let’s look first at the physical source itself.
 It might be: